ai404/sim_calibration_duckietown/README.md

 ```
 $ git submodule update --recursive
 ```

+Don't worry if you get an error saying that the "Server does not allow request for unadvertised object ...
+Direct fetching of that commit failed."

 #### Switch to daffy branch on all submodules
 ```
 $ git submodule foreach "(git checkout daffy; git pull)"